15 North Main Street

 David is also a member of the following financial planning and investment advising associations, giving him (and therefore his clients) access to some of the best minds in wealth management (click to see his Directory Listing at these first six associations):

-David currently sits on his church's Vestry and the following three endowment Boards of Directors advising them on their investment portfolios totaling $100+ million:
+David is a Vestry member at his church and is a Trustee on the following three endowment Boards of Directors advising them on their investment portfolios totaling $100+ million:

 David recently participated as a panelist in a Financial Planning & Wealth Management Summit for women entrepreneurs organized by Purvi Tantia.
 In their 20 minute interview David describes how he helps families create and sustain wealth across generations.
 The family's wealth can then, in turn, help some of those family members fund their own entrepreneurial startups.